dleiva345/Basic-Portfolio/README.md

 ### Overview
-This assigmnet was my first attempt in building a professional porfolio using only HTML/CSS.
+This assigmnet was my first attempt in building a professional porfolio using only HTML/CSS. concepts included: float, padding, margin, overflow, and clear
-This was a very tough assignment when I first started working on it because I didn't fully understand the concepts of: float, padding, margin, overflow, and clear.
-It was also my first attempt in navigating the git commit line and

 ### Instructions
 1. Create a new repository in GitHub called `Basic-Portfolio`.